SiENcE/Gspot/README.md

-# Gspöt - a stateful GUI lib for LÖVE
+# GspÃ¶t - a stateful GUI lib for LÃ–VE

 ## What it does
 - range of one-line GUI elements, with default functionality and utility functions